<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>Qksmmmmm1</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>gemphioxly</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/what-are-the-best-ai-tools-for-professional-video-editing-in-2024-30392/</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/best-ai-tools-for-enhancing-productivity-in-software-development-25369/</guid>

 </item>